softwaretechnik-berlin/geojson-renderer/README.md

 Options:

+  -c, --cache-dir  <arg>           Enables caching and specifies the directory
+                                   used to cache tiles.
   -d, --dimensions  <arg>          The dimensions of the target file in pixels
                                    as <WIDTH>x<HEIGHT> (e.g. 800x600).
   -o, --output  <arg>              Image output file or - for standard output.